rks101/eglinux/README.md

 # eglinux
 <!--[muscot](https://commons.wikimedia.org/wiki/File:Tux.png)-->
-eglinux => pronounced as "easy Linux" => compiles easy and helpful Linux commands, pointers for beginners and intermediate users.
+eglinux => pronounced as "easy Linux" => compiles easy and helpful Linux commands, and pointers for beginners and intermediate users.

-Voluntary Disclosure: The output shown for commands or utilities mentioned below is compiled for illustration purpose only.
-You may not find all or same details in your lab/office/dungeon.
+Voluntary Disclosure: The output shown for commands or utilities below is compiled for illustration purposes only.
+You may not find all or the same details in your lab/office/dungeon.

    * [eglinux](#eglinux)
       * [`ls -lrt`](#ls--lrt)